NOAA-EMC/NCEPLIBS-external/README.md

 # NCEPLIBS-external

-## Warning

-This repository and the documentation are rapidly changing and not ready for general community use.

 ## Introduction

 This is a compilation of third-party libraries required to build NCEPLIBS and by extension the UFS weather model.
 For general information about NCEPLIBS-external, NCEPLIBS and the UFS weather model, the user is referred to the [Wiki](https://github.com/NOAA-EMC/NCEPLIBS-external/wiki).